Kim Longinotto: Early life

 Born Sally Anne Longinotto-Landseer to an Italian father and a Welsh mother on 8 February 1948; her father was a photographer who later went bankrupt.
 At the age of 10, she was sent to an all-girls boarding school, where she found it hard to make friends due to the mistress forbidding anyone to talk to her for a term after she became lost during a school trip.

 She discovered that her double-barreled "Landseer" surname was made-up so she dropped it and just kept Longinotto, adopting a new forename (Kim or Kimona).
 After a period of homelessness, she went to Essex University, where she studied English literature and writing.
 She later followed friend and future filmmaker Nick Broomfield to the National Film and Television School.

-While studying, she made Pride of Place, a documentary about her boarding school that was shown at the London Film Festival.
+While studying, Longinotto made Pride of Place, a documentary about her boarding school that was shown at the London Film Festival.